Ozell Wells: 2010–2020

-Offering experience from a variety of basketball related business in many countries, multiple different leagues and 3 national team organizations around the world in the past 2O years.
-As well as being an experienced professional coach, lecturer, writer, basketball analyst that specializes in international basketball.
+With over 20 years of experience, he has worked in various basketball-related roles across multiple countries and leagues, including three national team organisations.
+In addition to his work as a professional coach, he is a lecturer, writer, and basketball analyst specialising in international basketball.

 The objective of this partnership is to develop a range of projects and structure.
 He will work to create further global visibility for the brand.

 2020, also saw him invited into the world's largest anthology, MIRAKEE.